Chuck Martin (basketball)

-José Luis "Chuck" Martín is a Puerto Rican college basketball coach who is an assistant coach at the University of Arkansas.
+José Luis "Chuck" Martín is a Puerto Rican college basketball coach who is an assistant coach at the University of North Carolina.
 Martin was head coach at Marist College from 2008 to 2013.

 Basketball career

 As a basketball player, Martin played for the Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN) for five seasons.
 He was coached by Raymond Dalmau, from whom he learned to be honest with his players, and his assistant Carlos Calcaño whom he credits as a source of inspirational quotes.
 Players like Eddie Casiano and Javier Antonio Colón impressed Martin as opponents.

 Collegiate coaching career (1998–present)

 Marist (2008–2013)

-After going 41–118 in five seasons, Martin was fired from Marist.
+After going 41–118 in five seasons as head coach, Martin was fired from Marist.

 South Carolina (2017–2022)

 Martin joined Frank Martin's staff at South Carolina.
-Martin was promoted to associate head coach prior to the 2021-22 season.
+Martin was promoted to associate head coach prior to the 2021–22 season.

 Oregon (2022–2023)

-Joined as an assistant head coach in March 2022.
+After his tenure at South Carolina, Martin joined head coach Dana Altman's staff at Oregon in April 2022.